-- (a) During the period, the Company received funding from Orascom Construction SAE amounting to USD 39,142,866.
-Orascom Construction SAE entered into an assignment agreement assigning this receivable balance from the Company to OCI Construction International BV.
-As of 30 June 2023, the accumulated assigned balance is showing as due to OCI Construction International BV amounting to USD 86,137,924. - (b) On 30 June 2023, the Company's loan payable to its subsidiaries; NSF Global Limited and OCI Construction Limited amounting to USD 4,008,944 and USD 29,744,603, respectively were waived off based on the intercompany loan settlement agreement between the parties.
-Accordingly, a gain on waiver of a related party loan was recognized in the statement of profit or loss. - (c) On 30 June 2023, the Company's loan payable to its subsidiary; Orascom Construction SAE amounting to USD 73,447,116 was settled off based on the intercompany assignment agreement between the parties Orascom Holding Limited by amounting to USD 44,733,629, OC IHC 6 BV by amounting to USD19,170,044 and OC IHC 7 BV by amounting to USD 9,543,443.
+11.1 During the period, the Company received funding from Orascom Construction SAE amounting to USD 42,408,358 Orascom Construction SAE entered into an assignment agreement assigning this receivable balance to OCI Construction International BV.
+As of 30 September 2023, the accumulated balance showing as due to OCI Construction International BV amounting to USD 89,403,416.

+- 11.2 During the period, the Company's loan payable to its subsidiaries; NSF Global Limited and OCI Construction Limited amounting to USD 4,008,944 and USD 29,744,603, respectively were waived off based on the intercompany loan settlement agreement between the parties.
+Accordingly, a gain on waiver of a related party loan was recognized in the statement of profit or loss. - 11.3 During the period, the Company's loan payable to its subsidiary; Orascom Construction SAE amounting to USD 73,447,116 was settled off based on the intercompany assignment agreement between the parties Orascom Holding Limited by amounting to USD 44,733,629, OC IHC 6 BV by amounting to USD 19,170,044 and OC IHC 7 BV by amounting to USD 9,543,443. - 11.4 On 1 July 2023, the Company has entered into intercompany loan agreement with one of its related parties Orascom Holding Limited and agreed to transfer an amount of USD 54,845,644 from due from related party to loan due from related parties.
+This amount is subject to monthly interest where the interest is being calculated on 30-day average SOFR plus 449 basis point.